 Eliminate the caked on paste.
 With any luck the bulk of your clutter and odors will be removed with the paste.

 Apply paste liberally to the impacted and brush the area.
 For smaller spots, use a hand brush using a down, in and up motion – like you’re whisking an egg.
-For larger soiled areas, use a push brush, scrubbing the mess to the edge of the area.
+For bigger soiled areas, use a push brush, scrubbing the mess to the edge of the area.

 We hope you don’t have to use our tips to cleanup dog urine in your own house.
 But if you do, we hope that you found our clean up and pet odor eliminating advice helpful.
 Bear in mind, the faster you can respond to a home training accident the easier it’ll be to minimize the possibility of long term stain or odor damage.

 Which is why we strongly suggest stocking up on cleaning supplies before an incident occurs.
-It is always better to be prepared and not need to wash, then to be made to deal with a puddle of urine suddenly and not be prepared.
+It is always better to be prepared and not need to wash, then to be forced to deal with a puddle of urine suddenly and not be prepared.

 Non toxic DIY formula to remove pet odor an stains from carpet and mattresses.
 Works!!